GiovanniPasq/MITS-GAN/README.md

 # MITS-GAN
-This is the implementation of our submitted Artificial Intelligence in Medicine 2024 work 'MITS-GAN: Safeguarding Medical Imaging from Tampering with Generative Adversarial Networks'.
+This is the implementation of our submitted Computers in Biology and Medicine 2024 work 'MITS-GAN: Safeguarding Medical Imaging from Tampering with Generative Adversarial Networks'.
 This study introduces MITS-GAN, a novel approach to prevent tampering in medical images, with a specific focus on CT scans.
 The approach disrupts the output of the attacker's [CT-GAN](https://github.com/ymirsky/CT-GAN) architecture by introducing imperceptible but yet precise perturbations.
 The original paper can be found [here](https://arxiv.org/pdf/2401.09624.pdf). <br>
 Please leave a star ⭐ and cite the following [paper](https://arxiv.org/pdf/2401.09624.pdf) if you use this repository for your project.<br>
 Models and code will be publicly available after the paper publication.
 ```